nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 POST /api/v1/upload/
 ```

-This request returns a 201&nbsp;_CREATED_ &nbsp;status code with the following JSON data:
+This request returns a 201 _CREATED_  status code with the following JSON data:

 ```
 {"batchId": batchId}